 3. Over the top of the wall: Water coming in over the top of the wall, between the concrete and wooden sill plate, is a serious issue.
 This usually happens when homeowners, in their efforts to keep water away from the foundation, build the dirt level higher than the concrete wall.
 This creates an opportunity for water to seep in through the below-grade brick or siding.

-It’s important to locate exactly where water is coming into the home before selecting a basement waterproofing solution.
+It’s important to locate exactly where water is entering your home before selecting a basement waterproofing solution.
 BDB Waterproofing’s qualified design professionals will inspect your property to determine the source of the leak, and then prepare a proposal for repair.
-If you are experiencing basement water problems, call us today at 402-779-3165 or send BDB Waterproofing an email to request a free estimate.
+If you are experiencing basement water problems, call BDB Waterproofing today at 402-779-3165 or send an email to request a free estimate.